Ginevra d'Este

 Ginevra d'Este (24 March 1419 - 12 October 1440) was an Italian noblewoman.
 She and her twin sister Lucia (died 1437) were daughters of Niccolò III d'Este and his second wife Parisina Malatesta - they also had a younger brother, who died aged a few months.
 She was the first of Sigismondo Pandolfo Malatesta's three wives.

 Life

 Her mother was accused of infidelity with Ugo d'Este, Ginevra's half-brother and he and Parisina were condemned to death by Niccolò when Ginevra was aged six.
 Five years later Niccolò remarried to Ricciarda di Saluzzo, giving Ginevra two other half-brothers (Ercole and Sigismondo), in addition to her father's other illegitimate children.

 She married Sigismondo Pandolfo Malatesta, lord of Rimini, in Rimini in February 1434.

+Death

 On her death in 1440 she was buried in the Tempio Malatestiano.
 In 1461 Pope Pius II accused Pandolfo of several crimes, including killing Ginevra, and excommunicated him.